 Each of our executive officers is eligible to receive performance bonus under our annual incentive compensation program.
-Under our 2022 annual incentive compensation program, each of our named executive officers was eligible to receive a cash incentive payment equal to (1) his target incentive, as a percentage of annual base salary, multiplied by (2) the percentage achievement of certain 2022 corporate goals established by our Compensation Committee in its sole discretion, and approved by our Board, subject to the named executive officer remaining employed by us through the payment date.
+Under our 2023 annual incentive compensation program, each of our NEOs was eligible to receive a cash incentive payment equal to (1) his target incentive, as a percentage of annual base salary, multiplied by (2) the percentage achievement of certain 2023 corporate goals established by our Compensation Committee in its sole discretion, and approved by our Board, subject to the NEO remaining employed by us through the payment date.
+In the case of Mr. Doerfler, in connection with his transition agreement with us we agreed that he would be entitled to receive an annual bonus for 2023 notwithstanding his termination of employment prior to the payment date.

-Mr. Doerfler's target incentive was set at 85% of his annual base salary, Dr. Sumen's at 40% of his annual base salary, and Mr. Masoud's at 40% of his annual base salary.
-The corporate goals used for purposes of the 2022 annual incentive compensation program included revenue, EBITDA, and targets related to product development launches, manufacturing and engineering, and partnership licensing.
-Our Compensation Committee determined that the percentage achievement of the applicable corporate goals was 100% for each of the named executive officers.
-As a result, our Compensation Committee approved a cash incentive payment for each named executive officer in the amounts reflected above in the "Non-Equity Incentive Plan Compensation" column of the Summary Compensation Table.
-Each named executive's cash incentive payment for 2022 was paid in the first quarter of 2023.
+Mr. Doerfler's target incentive was set at 85% of his annual base salary, Mr. Masoud's was set at 45% of his annual base salary, and Mr. Swirsky's was set at 45% of his annual base salary The corporate goals used for purposes of the 2023 annual incentive compensation program included revenue, EBITDA, and targets related to product development launches, manufacturing and engineering, and partnership licensing.
+Our Compensation Committee determined that the percentage achievement of the applicable corporate goals was 92% for each of the NEOs.
+As a result, our Compensation Committee approved a cash incentive payment for each NEO in the amounts reflected above in the "Non-Equity Incentive Plan Compensation" column of the 2023 Summary Compensation Table.
+Each NEO's cash incentive payment for 2023 was paid in the first quarter of 2024.